MSwadhin/CF-StandingFetcher-AIUB/README.md

 # CF-StandingFetcher-AIUB
-Codeforces Standing Fetcher for Contestants from American International University Bangladesh.
+Codeforces Standing Fetcher for Contestants from American International University Bangladesh.<br>
 Download The Files and Run index.html